Cvanduse/myCRMA-web/content/english/sections/services.md

       </svg>

   - title: "Custom Development"
-    description: "Tailored solutions and custom applications to meet your unique business requirements"
+    description: "We collaborate with your organization to architect tailored solutions and custom applications that meet your unique needs and enhance business performance."
     image: "/images/service-development.svg"
     link: "#"
     keywords: ["APIs", "Automation", "Custom Apps"]